AdobeDocs/graphql-mesh-gateway/src/pages/gateway/batching.md

 # Batching with API Mesh for Adobe Developer App Builder

+Batching allows you to combine a group of requests into a single request, turning multiple queries into a single one.
+Compared to sending multiple queries simultaneously, batched requests result in better response times.
+They also avoid issues with rate-limiting.

+## The `n+1` problem

-The `n+1` problem occurs when you request multiple pieces of information which causes `n` queries to a source instead of using a single query.
+The `n+1` problem occurs when you request multiple pieces of information that cause the system to make multiple (`n`) queries to a source instead of using a single query.
 Since each query takes approximately the same amount of time, processing many queries can lead to degraded performance.
 In this example, a Reviews API contains reviews of your products by SKU.
 Without batching, you would need to query each SKU individually to return the corresponding reviews.

-Batching allows you to combine a group of requests into a single request, turning multiple queries into a single one.
-Compared to sending multiple queries simultaneously, batched requests result in better response times.
-They also avoid issues with rate-limiting.
+## Example (without batching)

 Consider a scenario where you are using the following mesh, where the `Reviews` source is a third-party API that contains reviews for your products by SKU.
 Each review has a `review`, `customer_name`, and `rating` field.